 Case study 2

-A patient who meets both the medical and psychosocial criteria for treatment attends his first screening visit.
+A patient who meets the criteria for treatment attends his first screening visit.
 He is very keen and wants treatment to start immediately.

 1. Should he be offered treatment immediately as he wants to start straight away?